A survey and analysis of TLS interception mechanisms and motivations: Discussion and concluding remarks

-\subhead{Delegated credentials offer to solve multiple problems} In Nov.\ 2019, the delegated credentials (DC) mechanism was implemented by CloudFlare and Firefox (in nightly builds), with the support from DigiCert~\cite{delegated-creds-cf}.
+\subhead{Delegated credentials offer to solve multiple problems} In Nov.\ 2019, the delegated credentials (DC) mechanism was implemented by Cloudflare and Firefox (in nightly builds), with the support from DigiCert~\cite{delegated-creds-cf}.
 The early adoption of DC, despite a misalignment of stakeholder incentives in our view (Table~\ref{tab:proposal-usage}), is due to another advantage of this mechanism.
 In practice, DC brings the equivalent of short-lived certificates, at low cost, which mitigates the certificate revocation issue by reducing the attack window from months or years to days~\cite{delegation-sok}.
 Proxy certificates bring a similar benefit.
 Thus, this may indicate that proposals addressing other open issues may succeed by solving multiple hard problems at the same time.
 Interestingly, we note that DC is conceptually simpler compared to academic efforts.

 \subhead{TLS 1.3 analysis efforts are not yet matched} Formal verification of protocols led to the discovery of vulnerabilities in Keyless SSL~\cite{keyless-ssl-analysis} and mcTLS~\cite{BhargavanBDFO18}.
 It is unclear whether other proposals have received such peer scrutiny.
 Given the complexity of TLS and the formal treatments it received, we expect that any significant modifications to the protocol may introduce weaknesses if not carefully reviewed by the community and verified by e.g., formal methods.
 With the numerous proposals in the literature, we hope our study will serve to target effort towards the most promising ones in priority.
-On this path, it is worth highlighting that maTLS authors leverage a verification framework tailored for security protocols~\cite{MeierSCB13}.
+On this path, it is worth highlighting the effort of Meier et al.~\cite{MeierSCB13} and Bhargavan et al.~\cite{BhargavanBDFO18} in analyzing TLS proxying procotols using formal verification frameworks.